WE NEED YOUR HELP TO PLANT MULTIPLE LGBTQIA+ COMMUNITY CENTERS IN GREATER AUSTIN

 - Where are there concentrations of LGBTQIA+ residents, so that we can locate permanent Austin Outposts nearby? (freeprideflag.com)

 - How do LGBTQIA+ residents’ demographics and needs vary from neighborhood to neighborhood? (qwellbeing.org)

 - Can we identify enough committed donors and volunteers to sustain multiple permanent Austin Outposts?
 (DONATE)

 - Are there gaps in programming and resource availability, how can those gaps most effectively be filled, and by whom?

-Each Austin Outpost will be focused on meeting our LGBTQIA+ residents’ needs for community relationships, life navigation, and fun, friendly, sober spaces to socialize.
+Each Austin Outpost will be focused on meeting our LGBTQIA+ residents’ needs for community relationships, life navigation support, and fun, friendly, sober spaces to socialize.

-The plan is for each Austin Outpost to be built in a new, mixed-use development that also includes affordable housing, restaurant, retail, and office space so that we have a positive impact on the surrounding neighborhoods.
+The plan is for each Austin Outpost to be built in a new, mixed-use development that also includes affordable housing, restaurant, retail, office, and event space so that we have a positive impact on the surrounding neighborhoods.